ronaldyonggi/2020_03_DO_Boston_casestudy_part_1/README.md

 ![](https://github.com/ronaldyonggi/2020_03_DO_Boston_casestudy_part_1/blob/main/screenshots/webhook.jpg)

-Set the Payload URL to be the Jenkins URL with `/github-webhook/`added in the end.
+Set the Payload URL to be the Jenkins URL with `/github-webhook/`added at the end.
 Then change content type to `application/json`.

 ![](https://github.com/ronaldyonggi/2020_03_DO_Boston_casestudy_part_1/blob/main/screenshots/webhook2.jpg)